 Step 1: Clean up your Mac

-To make sure Sierra has no troubles installing and works fine after, you need to get rid of system junk on your Mac first.
-You could clean it up manually, but using a cleaning app like CleanMyMac 3 will save you hours on that.
+To make sure Sierra has no trouble installing and works fine after, you need to get rid of system junk on your Mac first.
+You could clean it up manually, but using a cleaning app like CleanMyMac X will save you hours on that.
 Junk removal with CleanMyMac takes only a few minutes.
 Download CleanMyMac for free, launch it, click Scan, and then Clean.
-Now you’ve got plenty of free space and your Mac is free from system trash.
+Now, you’ve got plenty of free space, and your Mac is free from system junk.

 Step 2: Back up your data

 Note: A clean install of macOS Sierra on the startup drive completely erases all data on that drive: all your files and documents, including music, movies, pictures, and even apps.

 So, If you skip this step, you wouldn’t be able to recover your data if something goes wrong.

 - Open Time Machine.